 - Put together a go live team.
 The team should be made up of project team members, the team going live and others who are impacted.
 IT and (depending on cost) your supplier will provide technical cover.
 This team will have a good understanding of CRM from the start and be able to manage any issues the users experience.
 These often range from knowing where to click to dealing with error messages.

 - Develop a go live support plan.
 Work with the team to agree on the best way to manage user issues.
-Grade them from low (we’ll deal with that when the dust settles) to medium to high (pull the plug it’s all gone Pete tong).
+Grade them from low (we’ll deal with that when the dust settles), medium to high (pull the plug it’s all gone Pete tong).
 Doing this will give the team clarity on what’s expected.
-Put the plan place for the first week of go live
+Put this plan place for the first week of go live

 - Get the message out there.
 Tell users CRM is on the way and how they’ll get extra help (this makes the assumption users have been trained).

-- On the day.
+The big day – avoid Monday On the day.
 The project lead should be visible but not dealing with all the little issues.
 You’ll need to look at the bigger picture to make sure everything is running smoothly

-- Set up a Skype or Whatsapp group.
+10. Set up a Skype/Teams or Whatsapp group.
 This helps the lead manage issues and gives the team the opportunity to help each other, especially if they’re on different sites.

 Now you’re live the fun really starts.
 Enjoy!!